Thraka/SadConsole/README.md

 While SadConsole is a generic library that doesn't provide any rendering capabilities, "host" libraries are provided that add renderers to SadConsole.
 The two hosts provided by this library are for MonoGame and SFML.

-_SadConsole currently targets .NET 6, .NET 5, .NET Core 3.1, and .NET Standard 2.1._
+_SadConsole currently targets .NET 6._

 For the latest changes in this release, see the [notes below](#latest-changes)